Kids will love this handmade outfit for their favorite Build-A-Bear inspired by the movie Paddington. It’s perfect to cuddle up to during movie night.

 Disclosure: This post was sponsored by The Weinstein Company

-I grew up with the stories of Paddington Bear, and have story books by Michael Bond here that I’ve shared with the kids over the years, so when I was asked to come up with something fun to celebrate the upcoming release of the movie PADDINGTON on January 16, I literally jumped at the chance.
+I grew up with the stories of Paddington Bear.
+We even have the storybooks by Michael Bond that I’ve shared with the kids over the years.
+So when I was asked to come up with something fun to celebrate the upcoming release of the movie PADDINGTON on January 16, I couldn’t wait to start.
 Watch the trailer here.

-Of course, Marisol wanted something made for her and seeing as she loves dressing up her dolls and soft toys so much I decided to make an outfit for one of her Build-A-Bear’s.
+Marisol wanted something made for her and seeing as she loves dressing up her dolls and soft toys I decided to make an outfit for one of her Build-A-Bear’s.

 Want to make your own PADDINGTON inspired outfit for a Build-A-Bear?
 Here’s how: